-We believe MLPs provide a compelling risk adjusted current yield relative to other asset classes.
-We expect the fee-based nature of cash flows, modest leverage and adequate distribution coverage to continue to drive steady returns.
+We have maintained our investment focus on yield, growth and quality as a provider of long-term capital to the MLP sector.
+We believe this focus has produced, and will continue to produce, a portfolio with a compelling risk adjusted current yield relative to other asset classes and expect the fee-based nature of MLP cash flows, modest leverage and adequate distribution coverage to continue to drive steady portfolio returns.
+As always, we will continue to strive to provide transparent investor information and welcome investor questions and comments.